 Clearly, more information access and analysis contribute to better decision-making and subsequent returns.

 Inability of Investors to Properly Define the Risk of the Investment

 It is extremely important to identify the risks of any venture because even in optimal conditions, many elements are required for success.
 The greatest barrier to expanded investing in micro capital markets is the relatively high cost of rigorous evaluation.

 If even one of these risks is not assessed correctly, and the chance of success is 50 percent, the overall probability of success is reduced to 27 percent.
 Clearly every risk must be kept to a minimum.
 These issues are even more important to angel investors than to venture capitalists, because of the early nature of the ventures.
 While most deals that VCs see are farther along, seed stage investors, angels and angel groups bear a much greater risk of catastrophe.

 Any efficient approach to the diligence process will involve quickly identifying the most serious threats to the business plan, such as: what assumptions are being built into the plan and what are the sensitivities of the plan should an assumption prove faulty?

 The “what if” outcomes that would prove devastating should be tested first.
 The “deal killers” are usually easy to identify but hard to fully evaluate.
 The seed investors simply don’t understand or underestimate these issues.

-The origin of 10XTS and our hypothesis for launching XDEX was rooted in solving these problems.
+The origin of 10XTS and our hypothesis for launching XDEX was rooted in solving some of these problems.
 By creating a blockchain-based early stage alternative investment ecosystem, we are working to connect the fragmented participants, investment securities, and corresponding information across the entire ecosystem.

 Tokenizing Company Shares and Securities